TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-latency-issues.md

 - If you are not using one of the fully-supported browsers, switch to one of them and try again.
 - If you are not using the latest version of a supported browser, upgrade to the latest version and try again.

-    > [!NOTE]
-    >
+    **NOTE**

-    > - Functionality may differ between browsers.
-We recommend using one of the following fully-supported browsers:<br />- Microsoft Edge Chromium (latest)<br />- Google Chrome (latest)<br />- Mozilla Firefox (latest)<br />- Apple Safari (latest)
+    - Functionality may differ between browsers.
+We recommend using one of the following fully-supported browsers:
+        - Microsoft Edge Chromium (latest)
+        - Google Chrome (latest)
+        - Mozilla Firefox (latest)
+        - Apple Safari (latest)
-    > - We will continue to support the latest version of Internet Explorer and the legacy version of Microsoft Edge, but the support will be limited and we recommend using one of the fully-supported browsers.
+    - We will continue to support the latest version of Internet Explorer and the legacy version of Microsoft Edge, but the support will be limited and we recommend using one of the fully-supported browsers.

 ## **Recommended Documents**